script-development/rtcv_scraper_client/README.md

 ### `set_cached_reference`

-Save a reference number to the cache
-This cache is used to avoid sending the same CV twice or scraping data that has already been scraped
+Save a reference number to the cache with a timeout of 3 days This cache is used to avoid sending the same CV twice or scraping data that has already been scraped

 *Note that "send_cv" also executes this function automatically*